 What type of CBD should you buy?

 You can buy CBD dried cannabis cultivars, CBD vape pens, CBD oil, CBD edibles and topicals.
 For now the best option is a CBD oil that you can add to food, drinks or simply place on your tongue and swallow.
+CBD oil is not water soluble so you’ll need a drink with fat, such as a yoghurt smoothie or a coffee with cream in order to add the oil.
 CBD oil also comes in capsules.

 Due to the laws around mixing cannabis and alcohol we don’t get alcohol based tinctures in Canada, tinctures can be used sublingual (under the tongue for fast absorption).